 We now investigate Conjecture~\ref{BC} and $\ref{LG}$ for cocompact Fuchsian lattices.
-Although we cannot completely resolve these conjectures, we assert that, for large genus $g$, the conjecture holds for a big subset of the Teichm\"uller space $\mathcal{T}_g$.
+Although we cannot completely resolve these conjectures, we assert that, for large genus $g$, the conjectures hold for a big subset of the Teichm\"uller space $\mathcal{T}_g$.

-First, we present a method to identify hyperbolic surfaces with a large trace set.
+First, we present a method for constructing hyperbolic surfaces with a large trace set.
 Let $(\gamma_i)_{i=1}^{2g}$ be a standard generating set of $\Gamma_g$.
 The free subgroup generated by $(\gamma_i)_{i=1}^{2g-3}$ is called a $(2g-3)$-subgroup if it is a convex-cocompact Fuchsian subgroup.